How to Visit Mount Rushmore: A Local’s Guide

 What Else Can I Do Near Mount Rushmore?

 The Black Hills of South Dakota are packed full of wonderful things to do!
-The Hills are an excellent place for outdoor activities and local attractions, including hiking, camping, swimming, stargazing, sightseeing, touring bucket list National Parks, and panning for gold!
+The hills are an excellent place for outdoor activities and local attractions, including hiking, camping, swimming, stargazing, sightseeing, touring national parks, and panning for gold.

-Get travel inspiration, here, and discover the 40 best things to do in the Black Hills of South Dakota during your summer vacation or road trip!
+Get travel inspiration and discover the 40 best things to do in the Black Hills of South Dakota during your summer vacation or road trip!

 Plan Before You Go